All Right. Good Night.

 Access Information

-The event takes place at HOME, Theatre 1.
+The event took place at HOME, Theatre 1.
 The full address of the venue is HOME, Tony Wilson Place, First Street, Manchester M15 4FN

 What3words is: